vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="/buy/images_zigbee/powerstrip2.avif" alt="Zigbee power strip" height="150px" style="margin-left:15px;float:right"/></a>
 Another Zigbee power strip with 4x outlets (max.
 16A 4000W) and 2x USB-A (5V 3A) fast charging.
 <br><br>
-Each outlet can be controlled independently with light indicator.
+Each outlet can be controlled independently, with a light indicator.
 The two USB ports are controlled together.
-Cheaper solution than four single smart sockets!
+A cheaper solution than four single smart sockets.

 * Physical button for each socket
 * Suitable for EU
 * Overload protection
 * Extension cable 1.8m
 * Manual master switch
-* LED indicate for each socket
+* LED indicator for each socket

 <br>